deltanedas/ExamplePlugin/README.md

 Clone this repository first.
 To edit the plugin display name and other data, take a look at `src/main.resources/plugin.json`.
-Edit the name of the project itself by going into `settings.gradle`.
+Edit the name of the project with `make JAR=andhfurhthfur.jar`

 ### Basic Usage